"“If you want to eliminate hunger, everybody has to be involved”

 What does it take to feed the hungry?
 In short, people with inspiration - like original Director Karen Giacalone; organizations - like the Amador Tuolomne Community Action Agency; and churches, who recognized the need for working together to feed the community's men, women and children who are hungry.

 The Interfaith Food Bank was born through the combined efforts of Ms. Giacalone, sixteen local churches, and a Community Development block grant from AT-CAA, all working together to form the Interfaith Council of Amador County in 1996.
 Once established, the Council turned to local grocers, businesses and individuals to set a plan in motion that resulted in the opening of the Interfaith Food Bank on April 6, 1998, completely debt free

 We envision a time without hunger in Amador County; a time when parents don’t go without to feed their children and a time when the elderly do not choose between housing, life saving medication and food.

 The Interfaith Food Bank serves as a focal distribution center with 15 satellite locations throughout Amador County including a Spanish speaking site in Plymouth.

-The Interfaith Food Bank distributed over one million two hundred four thousand pounds of food in 2015.
+The Interfaith Food Bank distributed over one million eighty four thousand pounds of food in 2016.